Why is There is so Much Pancreatitis in Dogs?! The Answer is Diet…

 The Likely Cause of Pancreatitis in Dogs

 There are a few suspected causes but there is one certainty.
 Genetics is thought to play a role.
 For example, German shepherds can constitute up to two-thirds of Exocrine Pancreatic Insufficiency (where the pancreas is unable to produce enough of a specific enzyme, Kim et al. 2005), with rough collies, Yorkshire and silky terriers, dachshunds, miniature poodles and cocker spaniels also noted to be at risk.
-However, genetics does not explain the shockingly large amount of pet cats that suffer pancreatitis, pedigree inbreeding being less of an issue here.
+However, as genetics does not explain the shockingly large amount of pet cats that suffer pancreatitis, where pedigree inbreeding being less of an issue here, it is down the list of concerns.

 A lesser known cause of pancreatitis is injury to the mid-back (where the thoracic and lumbar vertebrae meet).
 This is an energy point here that supplies both the stomach and the pancreas.
 To check for an issue here, you don’t need an expert.
 You simply need to prod around where you see the last rib is coming from as it’s attached to their last thoracic vertebrae, it then becomes the lower back (lumbar vertebrae).
 There will be discomfort when you hit the spot.
 Injury or stress here is also thought to be a predisposing factor for bloat.

 While unproven, gross over-vaccination is also suspected to play a role.
 If your dog has suffered a bout of pancreatitis take a look at when his last vaccination was.
 Sometime in the last month?

-These factors aside, pancreatitis has a strong nutritional basis, certainly in human nutrition so it follows that it must play a role in dogs too.
-As 9/10 of our dogs today are fed dry, cereal based food it is most certainly the chief suspect.
-Specifically it is the effect of a high carbohydrate diet in a carnivore.
+But all these factors are expected to pale in significance to the most common cause of pancreatitis in dogs and that is FOOD.
+Pancreatitis has a strong nutritional basis, certainly in human nutrition so it follows that it must play a role in dogs too.
+As 8/10 of our dogs today are fed completely unnatural cereal-based food it is most certainly a chief suspect.

-Why Dry Food Causes Most of the Pancreatitis in Dogs..
+Why High Carbohydrate Dry Food Causes Most of the Pancreatitis in Pets..